The Secret to Summer Hockey Success!

 Posted by Greg Carter

-Every hockey player strives to get better over the summer and the big question for each player is, how will you become a better player?
-While there is no simple, single answer to that question that would apply to every player, what we know is that a secret to success is SKILLS.
+Each and every player we train over the summer has a common goal: to get better!
+The pressing question for each player is, how will you become a better player?
+While there is no simple, single answer to that question that would apply to every player, what we know is that it start with hockey SKILLS.

 While this might seem super obvious, it is also something that can get lost in the many considerations players face each summer about how to become a better hockey player.
 Skill development should define your goals for your summer hockey training.
 Just as a professional in any trade or business needs to continually hone their specific skills in order to master their craft, hockey players need to continually work on very specific skill sets.

 If you haven’t already done so, it’s a great idea to make a list of areas of your game that need improvement.
 Skating is something that every player should spend time working on.
 Shooting, passing and stickhandling are critical skills.
-Improving speed and quickness gets more important with each passing season.
+Improving speed and quickness gets more important with each passing season as you advance through the ranks of youth hockey.